Retro Web Design

 Limitations of Early Web Design

-Web developers can access many tools and languages to create and stylize a website.
-However, styling options were minimal in the early days of web design.
+Nowadays, web developers can access many tools and languages to create and stylize a website.
+However, styling options were minimal in the early days of web design, and I must admit some of the early sites reflected would fall under the “worst website designs“!
 Cascading style sheets and CSS weren’t present during the early days of the Internet, where HTML was the only language for coding websites.

 Request a Quote :